GabrieliusKmel/gymbuddy/README.md

 - **OpenAI Integration:** Harness the power of OpenAI for intelligent and personalized meal and workout plans.
 - **Personalized Meal Plans:** Crafted meal plans aligned with your caloric needs, dietary preferences, and fitness goals.
 - **Tailored Workout Plans:** Generate workout plans catering to your fitness level, preferences, and specific target areas.
-- **Community Support:** Join a community of like-minded individuals striving for better health and receive guidance from our team of fitness experts.

 ## Installation